saumyajain1/hollywood-regression/README.md

 ### Model Selection and Validation
 - Through exhaustive search methods, including the "regsubsets" function, we identified the most statistically significant variables affecting domestic gross earnings: budget, IMDb rating, and distributor.
-- Our model selection process was guided by criteria such as the Cp statistic and BIC (Bayesian Information Criterion), ensuring that we chose a model that balanced complexity with explanatory power, avoiding overfitting and collinearity.
+- Our model selection process was guided by criteria such as the Cp statistic and BIC (Bayesian Information Criterion), ensuring that we chose a model that balanced complexity with explanatory power, avoiding overfitting.

 ### Final Model
 The final regression model demonstrates the relationship between domestic gross earnings and selected movie attributes: